naren-m/literature-notes/sanskrit-lit/VishuSahasranamamByDusyanthSridhar.md

 34:07 I don't remember sir that day we met at
 34:09 the other airport I think yes yes yes
 34:13 sir are you free no no I have to go to
-34:15 Zara no after Zara are you free why
+34:15 Zara no after Zara are you free vayu
 34:18 see in the mall they are keeping a nice
 34:21 shop of good books
 34:23 very age or books it seems I thought you